 Byron Au Yong, Creative Capital Awardee and Promoting Your Work Co-leader

 Byron Au Yong composes songs of dislocation scored for voices with Asian, European and handmade instruments.
-Projects include music for chamber ensembles, moving choirs, contemporary dance, museum installations, music theatre, short films, site-specific locations and taiko groups.
-Examples include Tzu Lho: Simmering Songs performed by the Stanford Chorale, O(pa)pera for the Seattle Art Museum and Kidnapping Water: Bottled Operas performed in 64 waterways throughout the Pacific Northwest.
-2013 events include Occupy Orchestra in Chicago plus the premiere of the Creative Capital funded music-theatre hybrid Stuck Elevator (libretto by Aaron Jafferis) at the American Conservatory Theatre in San Francisco.
-Byron has been an artist-in-residence with the Asian/Pacific/American Institute at NYU, Rutgers University Center for Migration and the Global City, Sundance Institute Theatre Lab and Yale Institute for Music Theatre.
+Examples include Tzu Lho: Simmering Songs performed by the Stanford Chorale, O(pa)pera for the Seattle Art Museum, Salt Lips Touching for the Jeonju Sanjo Festival and Kidnapping Water: Bottled Operas performed in 64 waterways throughout the Pacific Northwest.
+2013 events include Occupy Orchestra in Chicago, plus the premiere of the Creative Capital awarded work Stuck Elevator (libretto by Aaron Jafferis) at the American Conservatory Theatre in San Francisco.
+Byron has been an artist-in-residence with the Asian/Pacific/American Institute at NYU, Jack Straw New Media Gallery, Rutgers University Center for Migration and the Global City, Sundance Institute Theatre Lab and Yale Institute for Music Theatre.
+Honors include support from the American Composers Forum, Darmstadt Institute, Dragon Foundation, Ford Foundation, Foundation Gaudeamus, Fukuoka Gendai Hogaku Festival, Jerwood Foundation, Meet the Composer and Time Warner Foundation.
 He teaches at Cornish College of the Arts and lives in Seattle.
 Learn more about his work at hearbyron.com.

 Jackie Battenfield, Promoting Your Work Team Leader

 Jackie Battenfield is an artist known for her luminously colored paintings and prints of natural forces.
-Galleries throughout the United States represent her work including: Addison-Ripley, Washington, DC; Addington Gallery, Chicago; Allyn Gallup, Sarasota, FL; Michele Mosko Fine Art, Denver; and DM Contemporary, New York.
-She is the recipient of a Pollock-Krasner Award (1991), the Warren Tanner Award (1996) and a Fulbright Scholarship (2011).
-Jackie was the founding director of The Rotunda Gallery in Brooklyn, overseeing its development into a stable art organization.
-She has been teaching professional practices to artists since 1992, first as a seminar leader in the Artist in the Marketplace Program (AIM) at the Bronx Museum of the Arts and currently in the MFA program at Columbia University School of the Arts.
-Battenfield is author of The Artist's Guide: How to Make a Living Doing What You Love (Da Capo Press, 2009).
+Galleries throughout the United States represent her work including: Addison-Ripley, Washington, D.C.; Addington Gallery, Chicago, Illinois; Allyn Gallup, Sarasota, Florida, Michele Mosko Fine Art, Denver, Colorado; and DM Contemporary, New York.
+She is the recipient of a Pollock-Krasner Award (1991), the Warren Tanner Award (1996) and the Fulbright Scholars Program (2011).
+Jackie was the founding director of The Rotunda Gallery in Brooklyn, York overseeing its development into a stable art organization.
+She has been teaching Professional Practices to artists since 1992, first as seminar leader in The Artist in the Marketplace Program (AIM) at the Bronx Museum of the Arts and currently in the MFA program at Columbia University School of the Arts.
+Battenfield is author of The Artist's Guide: How to Make a Living Doing What You Love, Da Capo Press, 2009.
 Learn more about her work at jackiebattenfield.com.

 Ellen Bruno is an award-winning documentary filmmaker based in San Francisco.
 Drawing from her background in international relief work, Bruno’s films focus on issues at the forefront of human rights, including sex trafficking in Burma, Tibetan political prisoners, the social alienation of people with leprosy and genocide in Cambodia.
 Her films include House of the Spirit, Requiem, Sacrifice, Blessed, Satya: A Prayer for the Enemy, Leper and Sky Burial.
 Bruno studied film at Stanford University.
 She is a recipient of Guggenheim and Rockefeller Fellowships, a Goldie Award for Outstanding Artist, an Alpert Award for the Arts, an Anonymous Was A Woman Award for the Arts and was an Artist-in-Residence at the Yerba Buena Center for the Arts.
 Bruno serves on the boards of the Buddhist Film Festival, the Pacific Pioneer Fund and EthicalTraveler.org.
 Learn more about Ellen's work at brunofilms.com.

-Cesar Cornejo, Creative Capital Awardee, Promoting Your Work Co-Leader
+Cesar Cornejo, Creative Capital Grantee, Promoting Your Work Co-Leader

 Matthew Deleget, Online Learning Consultant, Internet for Artists Leader